NumEconCopenhagen/projects-2020-swiss-python/dataproject/README.md

 # Data analysis project

-Our project is titled **PROJECT TITLE** and is about EXPLAIN.
+Our project is titled **Visualization of the Coronavirus Outbreak over Time** and is about loading, cleaning and visualize the coronavirus outbreak in the world.

-The **results** of the project can be seen from running [dataproject.ipynb](dataproject.ipynb).
+The **results** of the project can be seen from running [PS_Data_Project_Coronavirus.ipynb](PS_Data_Project_Coronavirus.ipynb).

-This **loades two datasets**:
+This **loades multiple time series and one dataset**:

-1. INDKP101.xlsx downloaded from statistikbanekn.dk/INDKP101
-1. RAS200.xlsx downloaded from statistikbanekn.dk/RAS200
+1. several time series about the coronavirus cases from https://github.com/CSSEGISandData/COVID-19
+2. population and geographical data from geopandas package

 **Dependencies:** Apart from a standard Anaconda Python 3 installation, the project requires the following installations:

+``install with: conda install geopandas`` ## if not installed before ``pip install descartes``
-``pip install matplotlib-venn``
+``pip install mapclassify``